google/fonts/WebFontsUsageDatabase.md

 # Large-scale Web Font Analysis

+**This database is no longer available, the following is for historical interest only.**

 The Large-scale Web Font Analysis data set is a tool to understand the adoption of web fonts across the web.
 This document explains